 JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY

 Artificial pancreas.
-Diabetic patient wearing an external "artificial pancreas".
-This device measures blood glucose level and auto- matically injects insulin to normalise it.
+Researcher Dr Roman Hovorka holding part of an "artificial pancreas".
+This device measures blood glucose level and automatic- ally injects insulin to normalise it.
 Type 1 diabetes occurs when the body's immune system attacks its own insulin-secreting cells, which are found in the pancreas.
 Insulin is the hormone that controls blood glucose (sugar) levels.
 An excess (hyperglycaemia) or lack (hypoglycaemia) of glucose in the blood can be fatal.
 Diabetics must inject themselves with insulin every day, but this system provides them with an automatic mimic of the pancreas.
-It has been developed at City University, London, UK.
+Hovorka works at City University, London, UK.
 Photographed in 2002.

 Model release not available.
 Property release not required.